The nominations for the 2019 NSW Premier's Prizes for Science & Engineering are now open.

 The top award, the prestigious NSW Premier's Prize for Scientist of the Year, will be awarded to an outstanding individual who has made a significant contribution to the advancement of science and/or engineering which has benefited or has the potential to benefit the people of New South Wales.

 Please note: nominations are only relevant for categories 1-9.
-There is no need to nominate for Scientist of the Year as the Selection Panel manages this by another process.
+There is no need to nominate for Scientist of the Year as the Selection Committee manages this by another process.

 This year, a trophy and $5,000 in prize money will be awarded to individual winners in the following nine categories: